2020 Spring Registration Information

 - University officials will release educational information upon receipt of a signed, dated and written consent of the student that must specify the records that may be disclosed and identify the party to whom the disclosure may be made.
 Student may also update the “access for Relatives/Guardians” in my.olemiss.edu.

 For student financial aid purposes, the university’s Office of Financial Aid considers winter intersession as a part of the spring semester.
 Awarding and disbursement of aid will be based on the combined number of hours in which students are enrolled.
-Awards will be credited for winter intersession/spring semester beginning January 18, 2017, which is after winter intersession has ended, so students should plan accordingly.
+Awards will be credited for winter intersession/spring semester beginning January 16, 2020, which is after winter intersession has ended, so students should plan accordingly.
+(Law students will receive disbursements beginning January 3, 2020.)

-To help with book and food expenses for winter intersession, students may be able to request book/meal (Ole Miss Express) voucher requests via the Ole Miss Financial Aid website beginning January 3, 2017.
+To help with book and food expenses for winter intersession, students may be able to submit book/meal (Ole Miss Express) voucher requests via the Ole Miss Financial Aid website beginning January 2, 2020.
 To see if you are eligible, please go to my.olemiss.edu.

-Students attending winter intersession may request an increase in their cost of attendance by submitting the “Winter Intersession Professional Judgment” form found at https://finaid.olemiss.edu/pj_wintersession/.
-Increases in cost of attendance will be limited to tuition and books only.
+Students attending winter intersession may request an increase to their cost of attendance by submitting the “Winter Intersession Professional Judgment” form found at https://finaid.olemiss.edu/pj_wintersession/.
+Increases in cost of attendance will be limited to tuition, books, and meals only.

 Federal Financial Aid and the Attendance Verification Policy